chrislzm/Readable/frontend/README.md

 Readable stores the categories in the Redux store in the "categories" object, where each property key is a category name, and the value of that key is the URL path to that category.

 Please note that the category value of posts should match the category name and NOT the category path.
-Category name is case insensitive.
+Category names are case insensitive, but should preferably be all lowercased.

 ### Post Objects